 Carrie Mathison, a CIA operations officer, is on probation after carrying out an unauthorized operation in Iraq.
 As a result, she has been reassigned to the Counter terrorism center.
 Whilst in Iraq, she was warned that an American prisoner had been turned by Al-Qaeda.
 When Nicholas Brody, a U.S. Marine Sergeant, is rescued after being held hostage since 2003, she suspects that he is the turned American prisoner.
 Brody is received home as a war hero, so Carrie goes to any lengths possible, ignoring protocol, to catch him out.
 Written by

 Did You Know?

 The American series is based on an Israeli drama series called 'Hatufim' (Hebrew for 'Abducted' or 'Kidnapped').
 Gideon Raff created the original series in response to the many Israeli soldiers who had been enemy captives and their brutally difficult, and largely unreported, efforts to reintegrate into Israeli society after they returned home.
-One of the major differences between the Israeli and American series is that the U.S. does not conduct prisoner exchanges with enemies, so Sgt.
-Brody was returned to the U.S. after being rescued by a military team.
+One of the major differences between the Israeli and American series is that whilst in Homeland, Brody was apparently rescued, in Hatufim the POWs were traded.
 See more